-Spiritual Care Team at Tisch Hospital and Hospital for Joint Diseases
+Spiritual Care Team at Tisch Hospital and NYU Langone Orthopedic Hospital

 Chaplains at NYU Langone’s Tisch Hospital are available weekdays from 9:00AM to 5:00PM.
-Chaplains at NYU Langone’s Hospital for Joint Diseases are available by request.
+Chaplains at NYU Langone Orthopedic Hospital are available by request.
 If you would like to speak to a chaplain, rabbi, or priest after hours, please ask your nurse to page the chaplain on call.

 Reverend Jon A. Overvold, Senior Director for Mission and Spiritual Care

 Rev. Overvold leads the growth and expansion of spiritual care across NYU Langone and ensures the alignment of the programs at campuses in Manhattan and Brooklyn.
 Prior to joining NYU Langone, he was corporate director of chaplaincy services for Northwell Health.
 He is a board-certified chaplain with the Association of Professional Chaplains and serves on its board of directors.
 Rev. Overvold earned a bachelor’s degree in history from Pacific Lutheran University and received a master of divinity degree from Luther Theological Seminary.
 He is ordained and endorsed by the Evangelical Lutheran Church in America.

 Rabbi Yael Shmilovitz, Manager and Clinical Pastor Education Supervisor